kata-containers/kata-containers/docs/design/architecture_3.0/README.md

 - What is `upcall`?

+    The `upcall` is used to hotplug CPU/memory/MMIO devices, and it solves two issues.
+    1. avoid dependency on PCI/ACPI
+    2. avoid dependency on `udevd` within guest and get deterministic results for hotplug operations.
+So `upcall` is an alternative to ACPI based CPU/memory/device hotplug.
+And we may cooperate with the community to add support for ACPI based CPU/memory/device hotplug if needed.

     `Dbs-upcall` is a `vsock-based` direct communication tool between VMM and guests.
 The server side of the `upcall` is a driver in guest kernel (kernel patches are needed for this feature) and it'll start to serve the requests once the kernel has started.
 And the client side is in VMM , it'll be a thread that communicates with VSOCK through `uds`.
 We have accomplished device hotplug / hot-unplug directly through `upcall` in order to avoid virtualization of ACPI  to minimize virtual machine's overhead.
 And there could be many other usage through this direct communication channel.
 It's already open source. https://github.com/openanolis/dragonball-sandbox/tree/main/crates/dbs-upcall

+- The URL below says the kernel patches work with 4.19, but do they also work with 5.15+ ?

+  Forward compatibility should be achievable, we have ported it to 5.10 based kernel.

+- Are these patches platform-specific or would they work for any architecture that supports VSOCK?

+  It's almost platform independent, but some message related to CPU hotplug are platform dependent.

+- Could the kernel driver be replaced with a userland daemon in the guest using loopback VSOCK?

+  We need to create device nodes for hot-added CPU/memory/devices, so it's not easy for userspace daemon to do these tasks.

+- The fact that `upcall` allows communication between the VMM and the guest suggests that this architecture might be incompatible with https://github.com/confidential-containers where the VMM should have no knowledge of what happens inside the VM.

+  1. `TDX` doesn't support CPU/memory hotplug yet.
+  2. For ACPI based device hotplug, it depends on ACPI `DSDT` table, and the guest kernel will execute `ASL` code to handle during handling those hotplug event.
+And it should be easier to audit VSOCK based communication than ACPI `ASL` methods.

 - What is the security boundary for the monolithic / "Built-in VMM" case?